 A First-Timer's Guide to Florence

-By Jessica Russo
+By Jessica Russo Reviewed by travel expert Ben Braude

 Planning your first trip to Florence?
 We're so jealous!
 You should be over-the-moon excited.
-From starting off your mornings with a cappuccino and a pastry to sipping local Tuscan wine while you watch the sunset over the Arno, this medieval city will sweep your off your feet.
+From starting off your mornings with a cappuccino and a pastry to sipping local Tuscan wine while you watch the sunset over the Arno, this medieval city will sweep you off your feet.

 After many trips to Florence, we've put together this guide of our favorite places, restaurants, and tips to help you make your vacation absolutely perfect.